-He soon fell in love with the art of roasting coffee, not to mention his future wife and partner Barbara DiBeneditto, who came to work at the same firm in the traffic department.
+He soon fell in love with the art of roasting coffee, not to mention his future wife and the co-founder of Fair Mountain Coffee, Barbara DiBeneditto, who came to work at the same firm in the traffic department.
 They became fascinated with the business.

 Greg was fortunate to be able to sit next to some of the most respected and talented experts in the industry, as they graded and cupped the coffee samples.
 He learned everything about the coffee bean, the flavors, aromas, qualities, and the science of growing it.

 Barbara became familiar with all aspects of shipping coffee from its source to its final destination at the roasting plant.
 And Greg moved from the cupping room to the trading desk at one of the largest Coffee Exporter/Importer companies in the world.
 He was now buying green coffees from South and Central America and selling to “household name” coffee companies.
 Throughout this time he continued to cup and grade the coffee he was trading.

 Eventually, Greg applied for his graders license, and passed the intensive cupping and grading test that would certify him to be a coffee grader, for the Coffee, Sugar & Cocoa Exchange.

 Greg was also selected to become a member of the quality arbitration panel for The Green Coffee Association of New York City.
 As a certified grader, he would be called upon, along with two other graders, to settle any quality disputes between buyers and sellers.
 The panel of three, would taste and grade the coffee, and if warranted, award an allowance to the buyer.
 This arbitration process or “Coffee Court” is the only way to settle these disputes, since a jury in a regular courtroom lacks the coffee experience.